Blocked Fallopian Tubes

 4. Lifestyle and Supportive Therapies

-• Physical Therapy and Acupuncture: Some women find relief from symptoms and support for reproductive health through physical therapy and acupuncture, although these are adjunct treatments and not primary solutions for tubal blockage.
+Physical Therapy and Acupuncture: Some women feel better and get support for their reproductive health with physical therapy and acupuncture.
+These treatments may help with symptoms, but are not the main way to treat tubal blockage.

 Impact of Blocked Fallopian Tubes on Fertility